ministryofjustice/opg-digideps/docs/TESTING.md

 There are however 6 older suites which are much larger and have a lot of complicated dependent data.
 These cannot easily be broken down further, but are slowly being replaced with smaller suites to eventually be phased out.

-- `infra`: A basic set of tests which check the end-to-end application.
-This allows the tests to fail fast on a critical problems.
-- `admin`: Tests for the private administration part of the application.
-- `lay`: Tests for lay deputy user functionality.
-Also tests functionality used by all deputies.
-- `ndr`: Tests for the New Deputy Report, filled out by all new new deputies.
-- `prof`: Tests for professional deputy user functionality.
-- `pa`: Tests for public authority deputy user functionality.
+See behat/tests/behat.yml for suite descriptions.

 ## Emails in non-production environments

-Non-production environments don't send emails to avoid data leakage, confusion and embarassment.
+Non-production environments don't send emails to avoid data leakage, confusion and embarrassment.
 This is achieved with a GOV.UK Notify "test" key, which causes Notify to behave as usual but not send the email out.
 Test emails can then be inspected through Notify's [admin interface][govuk-notify].

 ## Database Sync